 We expect that at least for the foreseeable future, our manufacturing facility in Danbury, Connecticut will be the sole location for the manufacturing of AFREZZA.
 This facility and the manufacturing equipment we use would be costly to replace and could require substantial lead time to repair or replace.
 In addition, we are headquartered in Valencia, California.
 This facility contains our principal executive offices and is used to provide support for the development of our AFREZZA programs.
 We depend on our facilities and on collaborators, contractors and vendors for the continued operation of our business, some of whom are located in Europe.
-Natural disasters or other catastrophic events, including interruptions in the supply of natural resources, political and governmental changes, severe weather conditions, wildfires and other fires, explosions, actions of animal rights activists, terrorist attacks, volcanic eruptions, earthquakes and wars could disrupt our operations or those of our collaborators' insurance policies or for which we or our contractors do not have coverage.
+Natural disasters or other catastrophic events, including interruptions in the supply of natural resources, political and governmental changes, severe weather conditions, wildfires and other fires, explosions, actions of animal rights activists, terrorist attacks, volcanic eruptions, earthquakes and wars could disrupt our operations or those of our collaborators, contractors and vendors.
+We might suffer losses as a result of business interruptions that exceed the coverage available under our and our contractors' insurance policies or for which we or our contractors do not have coverage.
 For example, we are not insured against a terrorist attack.
 Any natural disaster or catastrophic event could have a significant negative impact on our operations and financial results.
 Moreover, any such event could delay our research and development programs and adversely affect, which may include stopping, our readiness for commercial production.